Moose Mountain Upland: Rivers and creeks

 There are several small rivers and creeks that flow away from the plateau, such as north flowing Montgomery Creek and east flowing Little Pipestone Creek.
 Both of those are tributaries of Pipestone Creek, which flows across provincial borders into Manitoba.
 Moose Mountain Creek originates in the north-west corner of the plateau and heads south, then south-east into the Souris River.
-From the east side of the plateau, with its source near Kenosee and White Bear Lakes, the Antler River flows south to just across the Canada-United States border into North Dakota then back up into Canada and east into Manitoba where it meets up with the Souris River.
+From the east side of the plateau, with its source near Kenosee and White Bear Lakes, the Antler River flows south to just across the Canada–United States border into North Dakota then back up into Canada and east into Manitoba where it meets up with the Souris River.

 Lakes and reservoirs

 Moose Mountain is dotted with hundreds of small lakes and sloughs, most of which are closed basin, meaning they have no regular out-flow.
 The largest is Kenosee Lake, which, along with Little Kenosee Lake, is the centrepiece of Moose Mountain Provincial Park.
 White Bear (Carlyle) Lake, formally Carlyle Lake, is entirely within the White Bear First Nation.
 Little White Bear Lake is right beside it, just to the west.
-On the east side of the plateau is Cannington Lake with a small resort community on its shore.
-Moose Mountain Creek was dammed in 1937 on the west side of the upland to create Moose Mountain Lake, a reservoir.
+On the east side of the plateau is Cannington Lake with the small resort community of Cannington Lake on its shore.
+Moose Mountain Creek was dammed in 1937 on the west side of the upland to create Moose Mountain Lake.